 h.
-Monitoring And Testing:
+Monitoring and Testing:

 The GSO has adopted six ISO standards on methods of analysis for the detection of genetically modified organisms and derived products in its original language.
-The GSO has also adopted three

-Codex standards for its risk analysis and safety assessment of foods derived from agricultural biotechnology.
+The GSO has also adopted three Codex standards for its risk analysis and safety assessment of foods derived from agricultural biotechnology.
 Appendix section of this report lists all GSO, ISO and Codex biotech regulations and standards implanted in the seven GSO member countries.

-The responsibilities of inspecting the processed food products was passed to SFDA starting in 2009, when the SFDA took over the responsibilities of inspecting imported as well as domestically produced biotech processed food.
+The responsibilities of inspecting the processed food and animal feed products was passed to SFDA starting in 2009, when SFDA took over the responsibilities of inspecting imported as well as domestically produced biotech processed food.
 In 2004, the MOA implemented a similar decree that regulated the importation of feed grains (processed and unprocessed).
 The MOA has plans to transfer the responsibilities of inspected imported fruits, vegetables, planting seeds and unprocessed feed to SFDA.
 No exact date has been set to when these responsibilities will be transferred from the MOA to the SFDA.
 It should be noted the SFDA has already started inspecting processed feed and feed concentrates at the Saudi ports of entry.

 Saudi Arabia implements Polymerase Chain Reaction (PCR) Real Time Method for GE testing.
 Samples for laboratory analysis are taken according to GSO ISO standards numbers 21098, 21569, 21570, 21571, 21572 and 24276.
-Currently it costs \$400 per sample to conduct PCR GE test in Saudi Arabia.